-- 1. An understanding of the scientific method and knowledge of natural science and its relevance in our health, well-being, and quality of life - 2.
-Develop a capacity for critical and logical thinking - 3.
-The ability to understand and apply mathematical skills and concepts to science - 4.
-Effectively express themselves in written and oral form on topics of geology and inter-related science sub-disciplines (chemistry/physics/biology). - 5.
-Demonstrate the ability to think critically about natural processes and their social and economic issues through either writing or discussion - 6.
-Demonstrate ability to quantitatively and qualitatively describe the interactions of Earth Systems and their impact on weather, past- present- and future- climate, biodiversity, chemical provenance, and landform formation. - 7.
-Demonstrate the ability to integrate knowledge of data analysis and their significance in a coherent and meaningful manner - 8.
-Critically evaluate sources of data and understand their limitations and inherent errors - 9.
-Demonstrate ability to quantitatively and qualitatively describe the interactions of Earth Systems and their impact on weather, past- present- and future- climate, biodiversity, chemical provenance, and landscape formation - 10.
+- 1. articulate an understanding of the scientific method and knowledge of natural science and its relevance in our health, well-being, and quality of life. - 2. develop a capacity for critical and logical thinking. - 3. understand and apply mathematical skills and concepts to science. - 4. effectively express themselves in written and oral form on topics of geology and inter-related science sub-disciplines (chemistry/physics/biology). - 5. demonstrate the ability to think critically about natural processes and their social and economic issues through either writing or discussion. - 6. locate and use information on geology and the natural sciences on topics from a variety of sources, which could include peer-reviewed literature and popular public media electronic sources. - 7. demonstrate ability to quantitatively and qualitatively describe the interactions of Earth Systems and their impact on weather, past- present- and future- climate, biodiversity, provenance, and landform formation. - 8. demonstrate the ability to integrate knowledge of data analysis and their significance in a coherent and meaningful manner. - 9. critically evaluate data from a variety of sources and understand their limitations and inherent errors.

 A detailed course outline is available via Blackboard.
 You need to post your assignments by specified deadlines, so you should always check the Course Outline at the beginning of each new week.
 Then you can plan when you will do your work.
 ALL work will be posted to Blackboard for assessment.